 Alaska Forest Fund Helps Fill the Funding Gap

 While demand for recreation continues to grow, federal funding to maintain National Forest System trails and cabins in Alaska declined more than 46 percent between 2004 and 2014.
-This lack of funding has led to a backlog of maintenance and enhancement needs, and has resulted in restricted access in some places and overuse in others.
+This lack of funding has led to a backlog of maintenance and improvement needs, and has resulted in restricted access in some places and overuse in others.

-In response, the National Forest Foundation (NFF) and the Forest Service developed the Alaska Forest Fund to help address this issue and accomplish priority conservation and recreational enhancement projects.
+In response, the NFF and the Forest Service developed the Alaska Forest Fund to help address this issue and accomplish priority conservation and recreational enhancement projects.
 The Fund, led by the NFF, leverages federal funding with private support from corporations, foundations, individuals, and nonprofit organizations.
 The NFF then uses the funds to support local non-profit organizations or to hire contractors to complete the restoration projects.

 Alaska Forest Fund Projects

-- building new or repairing existing trails;
+- building new or repairing existing recreation trails;

 - improving access to subsistence areas or improving subsistence resources;

-- restoring public use cabins.
+- restoring public use recreation cabins.

 Shelikof Creek Restoration

-Trail Restoration and Subsistence Access
+Trail Restoration and Improvements

-For more information on the Alaska Forest Fund contact Patrick Shannon, Pacific Northwest Director, email@example.com, 503-407-2898.
+For more information on how to support the Alaska Forest Fund contact Patrick Shannon, Pacific Northwest Director, email@example.com, 503-407-2898.